Explore Portugal’s hidden gems with a private luxury tour from Lisbon to Faro. Enjoy personalized service and flexible stops in comfort.

 During the Middle Ages, Portimão was conquered by the Muslims and later by the Knights of the Order of Santiago in 1290, and elevated to a town in 1453.
 In the following centuries, the construction of the fortresses of São João (Ferragudo) and Santa Catarina (Praia da Rocha) provided greater security against pirate attacks.

 Today, Portimão is an important urban center in the Algarve, with about 40,000 inhabitants.
-It stands out also for its cultural offerings, architectural heritage, and events that celebrate local history, in addition to being a sought-after tourist destination for its beaches and typical gastronomy, such as the roasted sardines at the traditional pier.
+It also stands out for its cultural offerings, architectural heritage, and events that celebrate local history, in addition to being a sought-after tourist destination for its beaches and typical gastronomy, such as roasted sardines at the traditional pier.

 Duration: 1 hour

-Stopover Location: Albufeira, Faro District, Portugal
+Stopover: Albufeira, Faro District, Portugal

 Albufeira is a city and municipality in the Algarve, southern Portugal, recognized for its historic past and its importance as a tourist destination.
 Its human occupation dates back at least to the year 2000 BC, having been inhabited by Phoenicians, Romans, and later by Muslims, who gave it the Arabic name “al-Buħayra” (the lagoon, by the sea or castle of the sea) due to its location in an amphitheater over the ocean.

 During the Islamic period, Albufeira was fortified and possessed an Almoravid castle, of which only ruins remain today.
-This virtually impregnable fortification was the last Arab stronghold to fall to the troops of King Afonso III in 1249, and was later donated to the Order of Avis.
+This virtually impregnable fortification was the last Arab stronghold to fall to the troops of King Afonso III in 1249 and was later donated to the Order of Avis.
 The narrow streets, white houses with arches, and part of the castle walls still witness the Arab influence.

 Throughout its history, Albufeira has been marked by several constructive events, notably the earthquake of 1755, which devastated almost the entire town and caused hundreds of deaths.
 Despite these challenges, the city was rebuilt and developed, especially from the 19th century, with fishing as the main economic engine.